bauwenst/MoDeST/README.md

 In the above example, the segmentation would be `iso/metr/ic`.

 ## Languages and Datasets
-The supported languages are simply under `modest.datasets`, so the list will not be reproduced here.
+The supported languages are simply under `modest.languages`, so the list will not be reproduced here.
-The list of datasets roughly coincides with the downloaders under `modest.downloaders`.
+The list of datasets roughly coincides with the downloaders under `modest.datasets`.
 Currently, the package supports:
 - CELEX
 - MorphyNet
 - MorphoChallenge2010